Resources To Help Explain Coronavirus (COVID-19) To Children

 The story of the oyster and the butterfly: The coronavirus and me

 This is a social story by Anna Gomez, a psychotherapist who works with children and teens.
 The story can support whānau/families explain to their tamariki/mokopuna that experiencing a range of feelings and emotions during this time is quite usual.
 The story will help tamariki understand and better manage their feelings and emotions.
 The story shares a range of strategies.
-You can see the video version or an online book (on Google Drive) or try accessing the online book from this link.
+Watch a video version of the story.

 Gruffalo stayed in the cave